adslwang4601/game_store/README.md

 * Game/service interaction
-	- Messages are exchanged between game and the game service with window.postMessage.
+	- Messages are exchanged between game and the game service with **window.postMessage**.
 	- From the game to the service: Informing a new score (then the score is recorded), Saving the sent game state, Requesting a game state previously saved, Settings telling game specific configuration.
 	- From the service to the game: Loading a saved game state, Informing error information.